 TEACHING STAFF 2023

-Elizabeth Fluharty, for the last 10+ years, has been learning, performing, and teaching a variety of circus arts including partner acrobatics, aerial silks, aerial rope, and stilts.
-Thanks to more than a decade of saying “yes” to all kinds of crazy adventures, the circus has become her life and passion.
-You can often find her teaching classes at Mountain Shadows Aerial Silks and the Millibo Art Theatre, where she loves helping other people find their inner and outer strength through circus arts.
+Elizabeth Fluharty has been learning, performing, choreographing, and teaching a variety of circus arts including partner acrobatics, aerial arts, and stilts for the last 10+ years.
+Thanks to more than a decade of saying “yes” to all kinds of adventures, the circus has become her life and passion.
+You can often find her performing all over the state or teaching classes at Mountain Shadows Aerial Silks and the MAT.

-Sophie T. is an arts professional active in the non-profit sector.
+Sophie T. is an arts professional and teacher at The Fountain Valley School.
 As an actor, Sophie has brought talents to the stage at the Millibo Art Theatre, Springs Ensemble Theatre, and The Gold Room for comedy.
-Sophie’s also taught language and theatre programs in District 14 for the past 7 years, and is committed to leadership in the social sector of the Colorado Springs region.
+Sophie has also taught French and theatre programs in Manitou District 14 for over a decade, and is committed to leadership in community-based arts, Yoga, and well-being in the wider Springs region.